Jakub200CZ/OwnLinktreeSite/README.md

 Thanks to this ready-made project, you can create a page similar to linktr.ee on your own page with 100% you can modify it.

+- All you have to do is add a folder named ASSETS and put your image there and point it in the code (the folder is not needed)

 ## Installation

 Download project or copy/paste by this code.